-Picking a car insurance company can be complicated: companies' rates differ by location, vehicle, and driving record, and companies offer an array of discounts.
-USAA and Allied are two of America's most popular car insurance companies, providing competitively priced coverage in most states.
+Choosing a car insurance company is complex: every company's rates differ based on your location, vehicle, and driving record, and companies offer an array of discounts.
+USAA and Allied are among the nation's most popular insurance companies, providing high-quality policies in most American states.

-To make shopping for car insurance easier, we've gathered average insurance rates from Allied and USAA.
-The below cover an array of pricing components, including credit rating, driving history, and age.
-Check out the below rates and find an affordable policy today.
+To simplify the insurance-shopping process, we've gathered average rates from Allied and USAA.
+The below cover a variety of rating factors, including credit quality, driving history, and demographics.
+Compare rates and find an affordable policy today.

-If you have very poor credit, Allied could be preferable to USAA.
-On average, Allied offers better premiums than USAA for drivers with credit scores of less than 580.
-Those with exceptional credit — a score of 800-plus — should lean toward USAA, which typically beats Allied by $17 per year.
-View common insurance rates by credit tier for Allied and USAA:
+If you have extremely bad credit, Allied could be the way to go.
+On average, Allied offers lower rates than USAA for drivers with credit scores of 579 or less.
+Insurance shoppers with exceptional credit — a score of 800-plus — should lean toward USAA, which typically beats Allied by $17 annually.
+View common insurance costs by credit score for Allied and USAA below.

 |Very Poor (300-579)||$2,682||$1,483|